pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="BEMIS">MR. BEMIS</span>: Mr. Chairman, in answer to the Co-Chairman's question, I think, Mr. Lydenberg, we touch here a
-problem of all our work, at least so it appears to me as a student of history with some experience in getting these <span style="page" id="page44">[p.44]</span> photostats of documents relating to the history of the United
+problem of all our work, at least so it appears to me as a student of history with some experience in getting these <span class="page" id="page44">[p.44]</span> photostats of documents relating to the history of the United
 States to be found in foreign archives.
 All of that work was possible because of the larger work with which you, yourself, are so familiar, the work of the Carnegie Institution of